 The switching output can be blocked using an object.

-Use switching output block No • Yes
+I had accidental and acceptable to the land.
+No a Van Use switching output block No • Yes

 If the block is activated, define specifications here for the behaviour of the output when blocked.